ragdoll/Container/README.md

 })
 ```

-If we try to get `c.Get("sum")` above, the invocation will fail as the function binding requires parameters be passed to it.
+If we try to get `c.Get("sum")` above, the invocation will fail as the function binding requires parameters to be passed to it.
 We can pass parameters to function bindings using:

 ```go
 c.Make("sum", 10, 20)